SaiUdayKumar/TSF-Internship/README.md

 # TSF-Internship
-These are the following tasks assigned to me during my internship in 'The Sparks Foundation', October 2020.
+These were the following tasks assigned to me during my internship in 'The Sparks Foundation' - October 2020.